adhal007/OmixHub/docs/examples.rst

 For now, the suggested method is to clone the repository and view the example notebooks.

 Example 1.
 Cohort Creation of Bulk RNA Seq Experiments from Genomic Data Commons (GDC)
 **************************************************
 .. code-block:: python

+    """
-    """This example demonstrates how to create a data matrix for Differential gene expression (DE) or machine learning analysis.
+    This example demonstrates how to create a data matrix for Differential gene expression (DE) or machine learning analysis.
     You can select the primary site of the samples and the downstream analysis you want to perform.
     """